LuizEduardoPedace/Project_Bike/README.md

 LEFT JOIN cost_table ON cte.yr = cost_table.yr
 ```

-### 5. What type of rider predominates in the most profitable hour in the year of greatest profit?
+### 5. What type of rider predominates in the most profitable hour?

 By Dashboard is easy to answer this question.
 The most profitable hour in 2022 was **5 pm**. with a total profit of **$717,65** and **registered** riders predominates in this hour with **8.61%** of the total riders of 2022.

+The hours around (4 pm, 5 pm, 7 pm) are also very profitable.

 ![Q5](/assets/Q5.PNG)
 *Screenshot of Dashboard of the 2022 year in the most profitable hour*